troymessina/PhysicsArtOfModeling/_build/site/public/08PotentialECons-bc4e14c5bcba33899f7c66078b13a3f3.md

 -W_g &=  U(z_B) - U(z_A) = mgH - 0\\
 \therefore W_g &= -mgH
 ```
-which is the same as what we found in [](#ex:workenergy:workgravity) of [Chapter %s](#chap:workenergy).
+which is the same as what we found in [](#ex:workenergy:workgravity) of Chapter \ref{chap:workenergy}.
 The work done by gravity is negative, as we found previously.
 This makes sense because gravity has a component opposite to the direction of motion.

 The work done by a person, $W_p$, to move the box can easily be found by considering the net work done on the box.
 While the box is moving, only the person and gravity are exerting forces on the box, so those are the only two forces performing work.
 Since the box starts and ends at rest, the net work done on the box must be zero (no change in kinetic energy, recall the Work-Energy Theorem):
 ```{math}